 We can treat anyone in California via phone, video sessions or live in our offices.

-Also, if we normally see you live and you need a video session one week, no problem: just give me a little advanced notice and we’ll be good to go.
+Also, if we normally see you live in-person and you need a video session one week, no problem: just give us a little advanced notice and we’ll be good to go.

 Where are you located?